-Acute injuries should be treated according to the severity of the trauma.
-Mild to moderate muscle strains & ligament sprains can recover with proper rest and immobilitzing the joint.
+- Acute injuries should be treated according to the severity of the trauma.
+Mild to moderate muscle strains & ligament sprains can recover with proper rest and immobilizing the joint.

 Surgery might be recommended for more serious ‘joint compromised conditions’, but for other conditions such as Degenerative Myelopathy, Intervertebral Disc Disease, Cushing’s disease or Cancer, medical management along with supportive home care may be preferred.

 - Cushing’s disease can also be managed through the use of hormone drugs to balance levels in the body.

 Many canine diseases, such as Diabetes, Arthritis, and Degenerative Myelopathy, can be managed through an appropriate diet and exercise plan that can keep your dog’s weight under control and aid full range muscle movement.